wesovilabs/templatizer/README.md

 ### Template

-A template repository can be any Git repository that contains a config file understood by Templatizer.
+A template can be any Git repository that contains a config file understood by Templatizer.
 Templatizer can interact with any Web-based repositories.

-You can find some examples here:
+You can find some examples of Templates on the following repositories:

 - [Go template layout]()
 - [React template layout]()
 - [Terraform template]()

-and you could create your own templates
 ## Installation

 **Download the artifact**